incf-nidash/nidmresults-examples/fsl_contrast_mask/README.md

-FSL contrast mask results of subject one from task001_run001 of the OpenfMRI ds000052 Classification Learning and Baseline experiment, used for exporting uncorrected p=0.001 NIDM-results.
+FSL contrast mask results of subject one from task001_run001 of the OpenfMRI ds000006 living-nonliving decision experiment, used for exporting uncorrected p=0.001 NIDM-results with an F-Test.

 Contrasts used:
+mr vs plain
-positive vs negative
+switch vs nonswitch

-On each PCL trial, 1 to 3 (out of 4 potential) cards were presented to the subject for 3 seconds, giving 14 potential combinations in total.
-Each of the combinations constituted as a stimulus, and each of the stimuli had an assigned probability of being associated with rain.
-The stimulus was also presented with a cue, either rain or sunshine.
-When the stimulus and cue were presented to the subject they had to respond by either pressing one button for sunshine or another for rain.
-Once the subject had responded, feedback (either rain or sunshine) was presented with the stimulus for 4 seconds.
-Feedback was defined as being positive if it matched the cue that was presented with the stimulus, and negative if it differed from the cue.

-In the baseline task, subjects were presented with a set of crosshair stimuli (different from those used in the classification trials) and pressed a single key simply to note the appearance of the stimulus.
+switch vs nonswitch mr only
+switch vs nonswitch plain only

+For task001_run001 subjects had to complete 64 trials, where each trial consisted of a word being presented to the subject in either plain or mirror-reversed text for which they had to respond as to whether the word named a living or nonliving entity by pressing the corresponding button.
+Words were chosen from a list permuted across participants and presented pseudorandomly such that the run included 32 plain and 32 mirror-reversed words for each subject.
+Subjects were not given feedback on their responses.
+The response window for each trial was 3.25 seconds, with a variable interstimulus interval of mean 6.28 seconds.